-Martin \m(a)-rtin, mar-tin\ as a boys' name is pronounced MART-en, mar-TEEN.
+Martin [mar-tin] as a boys' name is pronounced MART-en, mar-TEEN.
 It is of Latin origin, and the meaning of Martin is "dedicated to Mars".
 The name originates with the Roman war god, Mars.
 Saint Martin de Porres (16th and 17th century), a man of mixed Spanish and Indian blood, is patron of work for interracial justice and harmony.
 Protestant reformer Martin Luther also influenced the name in the 19th century.
 Civil rights activist Martin Luther King, Jr; American President Martin Van Buren; film director Martin Scorsese; actors Martin Short, Martin Lawrence.

-Martin has 1 feminine form: Martina.
+1 feminine form: Martina.Creative forms:

-Martin is a very popular first name for males (#85 out of 1220, Top 7%) and also a very popular surname for both adults and children (#16 out of 88799, Top 1%).
+Martin is a very popular first name for males (#85 out of 1220, Top 7%) and also a very popular surname for both adults and children (#17 out of 150436, Top 1%).
 (2000 U.S. Census)

-Charted below is the birth name popularity of Martin for boys.
-Martin reached its apex rank of #48 in the U.S. then, and is at #262 presently.
-(2014 Birth Statistics)
+Martin entered the list in 1880-1889 and reached its apex rank of #48 in the U.S. then, and is at #276 presently.
+(2015 Birth Statistics)